arti9m/PHP-XLS-Excel-Parser/README.md

 The MSXLS class has been optimized for fast parsing and data extraction, while still performing error checks for safety.
 It is possible to marginally increase performance by leaving those error checks out, but I would strongly advise against it, because if a specially crafted mallicious file is supplied, it becomes possible to cause a memory hog or an infinite loop.

 The following numbers were obtained on a Windows machine (AMD Phenom II x4 940), with a 97.0 MiB test XLS file (96.2 MiB Workbook stream) using WAMP server.
 XLS file consists entirely of unique strings.
+Default [temporary file settings](#temporary-files-and-memory) is used.

 | Time | Memory | Time | Memory | Action |
 |:-:|:-:|:-:|:-:|---|